DougHennig/Ribbon/README.md

 ## Updates

+### 2021-02-11

+* Changing the Visible property of a button now adjusts the toolbar so buttons and sections are always beside each other with no space in between.

 ### 2021-01-28

 * Added a WordWrap property to SFRibbonToolbarButton; setting it to .T. forces the caption to span multiple lines if necessary.